Summary

 Wikipedia Entry

-Devin Gerald Nunes GOIH (/ˈnnɛs/;[1] born October 1, 1973) is an American businessman and politician who is chief executive officer of the Trump Media & Technology Group (TMTG).
+Devin Gerald Nunes GOIH (/ˈnuːnɛs/;[1] born October 1, 1973) is an American businessman and former U.S. congressman who serves as the Chair of the President’s Intelligence Advisory Board since January 20, 2025, and as chief executive officer of the Trump Media & Technology Group (TMTG).
 Before resigning from the House of Representatives and joining TMTG, Nunes was first the U.S. representative for California’s 21st congressional district from 2003 to 2013, and then California’s 22nd congressional district from 2013 to 2022.

 In March 2017, the U.S. House intelligence committee, which Nunes chaired at the time, launched an investigation into possible Russian interference in the 2016 United States elections.
-In February 2018, Nunes publicly released a four-page memorandum alleging an FBI conspiracy against Trump.
-Nunes subsequently began an investigation of the FBI and the U.S. Justice Department for allegedly abusing their powers in an attempt to hurt Trump.[3][4]
+In February 2018, Nunes publicly released a four-page memorandum alleging the Federal Bureau of Investigation (FBI) committed malfeasance in its warrant applications to spy on Trump associate Carter Page.
+Nunes subsequently began an investigation of the FBI and the U.S. Justice Department for allegedly abusing their powers in their investigations of Trump associates.[3][4]
 In January 2021, Trump awarded Nunes the Presidential Medal of Freedom.[5]

 Early life, education, and early career